 Mr. Costas Galatariotis is Executive Chairman of the Galatariotis Group of Companies and Executive Chairman of C.C.C.
-Tourist Enterprises Public Company Ltd. He is also member of Boards of Directors of several private and public companies and Vice Chairman (tourism) of the Board of the Limassol Chamber of Commerce and Industry.
+Tourist Enterprises Public Company Ltd. He is also member of Boards of Directors of several private and public companies and President of the Board of the Limassol Chamber of Commerce and Industry.